akb/identify/README.md

 # License

-"identity" authentication and authorization service Copyright (C) 2020 Alexei Broner
+Identify authentication and authorization service Copyright (C) 2020 Alexei Broner

 This program is free software: you can redistribute it and/or modify